giadapezzo/bankruptcy-survival-analysis/README.md

 - Run the Jupyter notebooks in sequential order to execute data preprocessing, model training, and evaluation.
 Start with preparation for data cleaning, followed by descriptive analysis, and proceed accordingly.

 - Refer to the documentation for detailed insights into methodology, results, and interpretation.

+### Contributing

+This project was a collaborative effort between myself and my colleague @gsarrco.
+Contributions and feedback from both contributors were instrumental in its completion.